Innovation Tool Kit

 Overview:

 The familiar bell-shaped adoption curve is no longer a valid way to the adoption of new products, services, and processes.
 Innovators and early adopters jumped on board first, followed by a vast majority, and finally the laggards.
 All that has changed.
-The new product (and technical adoption) now looks like a Shark Fin – a few trial users and a very large steep spike of everyone else.
-Today’s marketplace is a series of rapid-fire Shark Fins hitting one after another.

-The World Economic Forum predicts that increasing need for creative problem solving, quick decision-making, and innovative thinking (creating new and novel insights).
+The World Economic Forum predicts that increasing need for creative problem-solving, quick decision-making, and innovative thinking (creating new and novel insights).

 Today, the speed and accuracy of where we pivot to has never been more important